Canon 640, 645, 660 series & other ink cartridges - How to refill

 Canon CL641 refilling / removing top label

 2) The air holes are too small to fit a filling needle through, so have to be enlarged first.
-A few turns (clockwise) using a hand drilling tool (like this)...and you have a neat filling hole.
+A few turns (clockwise) using a hand drilling tool (like this)...and you have a neat fill hole.

 Drill tool